chettriyuvraj/ez-ssg/README.md

 ### Create a new tag

 You created a post under the _programming_ and _golang_ tag.

 However you have to create the corresponding tag for it to be displayed on the blog page as a filter.

 ```
 ez-ssg tag programming golang
 ```

-This creates a tag json file under the _tags_ folder as follows:
+This creates two tag json files under the _tags_ folder which look like:

 ![A sample tags json file](/images/tags_example.png)